-Once features are extracted and aligned, they should be grouped based on a appropriate grouping method.
+Once features are extracted and aligned, they should be grouped based on an appropriate grouping method.
 By maintaining a notion of scale, this feature grouping naturally approximates a meaningful hierarchy.
 The naive approach of creating this hierarchy is by exhaustively precomputing all possible features at all possible scales.
-Many popular grouping algorithms also produce nested sets of features for varying scale, which in turn creates these types of hierarchies (e.g., hierarchical clustering techniques progressively merge elements [8] and threshold-based segmentation creates increasingly larger regions [4]).
-In our case, we use hierarchical clustering.
-For each time step in the data set, patient groups are clustered based on their similarity to generate a hierarchical representation in the form of a tree.
-During clustering, we use the metric of [18] to define patient similarities but any other similarity metric could be used as well.
+Many popular grouping algorithms also produce nested sets of features for varying scale, which in turn create feature hierarchies (e.g., hierarchical clustering techniques progressively merge elements8 and threshold-based segmentation creates increasingly larger regions11).
+In this case, we use hierarchical clustering.
+P atient groups in each time step are clustered based on their similarity to generate a hierarchical representation in the form of a tree.
+During clustering, we use the similarity metric by Lee et al.6 to define patient similarities but any other similarity metric could be used as well.

 Figure 2(a) shows an example where such a hierarchy is constructed by progressively merging individual patients, with the most similar ones clustered first.
 Each leaf in the hierarchy represents a patient and each branch a patient group.
 Along with the hierarchy, various patient group-based attributes such as patient count, mean age and mean heart rate are computed and stored on a per-branch basis.
 For a given data set, an offline preprocessing step is used to compute these patient hierarchies, and the results are stored in a look-up structure to allow interactive exploration of patient groups.
 Within this look-up structure, for each patient group, its parent details and patient group-based attributes are stored.
 To determine correspondences across patients later, each patient is marked with a unique ID.
 This hierarchy is computed for each time step in the data, and is stored in a separate file to allow interactive exploration of patient groups.
+Once the hierarchy is computed, patient groups and their attributes can be quickly and easily extracted for any similarity threshold within its range, see Figure 2(b).
+Given a similarity threshold s within the full range of r, the corresponding patient groups can be extracted by "cutting" the hierarchy at s.
+This creates a forest of subtrees, where each subtree represents a patient group existing at s.